mendeleev1337/lightspace/README.md

 !!
 WARNING !!

-Go to the releases to use stable versions!
+Use stable version - stable.lua!
-If you want to use or test new functions, use main.lua, but:
+If you want to use or test new functions, use beta.lua, but:
   - Use alternative accounts, don't use it on main accounts, because new functions can be detected!
   - To test new functions set your graphic at lesat 3-4.
 Using a low level of graphics, there may be bugs and incorrect work of the functions.